 - Place the marshmallows with a bit of sugar syrup into a bowl and microwave it for a minute on high or until it melts.
 Otherwise, stand an over-proof bowl in a pot of boiling water and let the marshmallow melt down into a creamy, fluffy texture.
 You may need to add a bit of milk or heavy cream to speed up the process.

 - Once done, mix the marshmallow fluff with the buttercream, and then beat the cream cheese in.

-- When your cakes have cooled down, place a generous amount of frosting on top of one cake and smooth it out; place the second cake on top once that’s done.
+- Assembling the cake: When your cakes have cooled down, place a generous amount of frosting on top of one cake and smooth it out; place the second cake on top once that’s done.

 - Slather the whole cake with the remainder of the frosting, beginning from the top and then the sides.